mswallac/phytools/README.md

 # phytools
  Repository containing modified cortex-lab/phy clone and additional scripts

-# **First extract phytools.zip to some local directory (it will need to remain in this directory even after installation for phy to work)**

 # Installation/Configuration of Phy
-(modified version of instructions here: https://github.com/cortex-lab/phy/blob/master/README.md)
+A modified version of instructions found here: https://github.com/cortex-lab/phy/blob/master/README.md.

+## For this modified installation:
+First download this repository (clone or download & extract .zip file) to some local directory (it will need to remain in this directory even after installation for phy to work).

 ## To install Anaconda: